Hugo8220337/ML_2025_2026/project/README.md

 ## 📰 **Project: Multistage Fake News & Misinformation Detection System**

 This project implements a **sequential, multi-model machine learning pipeline** designed to analyze news articles and detect misinformation.
-Unlike standard one-shot classifiers, this system uses **multiple models in sequence**, each responsible for a different stage of semantic analysis, enabling more explainable and higher-accuracy classification.
+Unlike standard one-shot classifiers, this system uses **multiple models in sequence**, optimized by an **evolutionary strategy**.
+Each model is responsible for a different stage of semantic analysis, enabling more explainable and higher-accuracy classification.

 ---